walvekarn/agentic-compliance-agent/README.md

 ## 📸 Screenshots

-Screenshots/GIF demo will be added for the 1.3.0 release.
-Until then, run the app locally (`make start`) to explore the UI.
-If you prefer placeholders, point your own screenshots to `docs/screenshots/` and update this section.
+Screenshots are not included in this release.
+Run the app locally (`make start`) to explore the UI.
+The dashboard focuses on 5 core pages:
+- **Home** - Project overview and quick start
+- **Analyze Task** - Single task analysis with 6-factor risk model
+- **Audit Trail** - Complete decision history and statistics
+- **Agentic Analysis** - Advanced plan-execute-reflect workflow
+- **Agentic Test Suite** - Comprehensive test scenarios

+For screenshots, see `docs/screenshots/` directory (if available).

 ---